 Over the past several years, fundraising efforts have seen an increasing shift toward virtual fundraising practices—even before the rise of COVID-19.
 That means that the tools and resources are already available to help your nonprofit make the transition.
 Even though you can’t meet in-person, there’s no reason you can’t continue engaging your community and raising money for your cause!

 As virtual events continue to take precedence, Snowball provides nonprofits with the tools they need to adapt and succeed.
 We understand the pertinence of remaining adaptable and strategic during changing times.
 Choosing the right software for your organization is an important base for your fundraisers to be as successful as possible.

 We’ve compiled this guide to ease some of the uncertainty surrounding online fundraising and to help your nonprofit make the move to virtual nonprofit operations.
-Feel free to jump around to the sections that interest you most, or read along from the top.
+Here, we’ll cover:

 Why Virtual Fundraising Matters

 Virtual fundraising is one of the most important fundraising strategies a nonprofit can have.
 Organizations were beginning to turn to virtual events even before COVID, and will continue to shift their efforts online due to the array of benefits it offers.